gcccheng/wugui/cvenglish.md

 ### Senior Platform Engineer — Appear TV, Oslo, Norway
 Appear TV is a leading European provider of video compression, media processing and distribution technology, widely used by global broadcasters, telecom operators and major live event organizations, including BCUniversal、Warner Bros.
 Discovery、NHL、Formula 1、Riot Games.
 Reliability, low latency and system stability are core to its products.

-**Responsibilities & Achievements**
+#### ★ Internal AI & Developer Experience Platform (LLM Enablement)

-##### ★ Internal AI Platform (AI Capability Enablement)
+Designed and delivered an **internal AI/LLM enablement platform** to support engineering use-cases such as log and telemetry analysis, documentation generation, incident explanation and code assistance.

-Designed and delivered Appear’s internal AI platform based on OpenWebUI to support engineering use-cases such as log analysis, documentation generation, error explanation and code assistance.
+- Acted as technical owner for the initiative, from architecture to implementation and rollout.

-- Served as project technical owner; led the full architecture and implementation.
+- Evaluated multiple LLM backends and tools (hosted APIs and local inference) with a focus on **latency, concurrency characteristics, token cost and model behaviour**.
-- Evaluated OpenWebUI, Ollama, LM Studio and other LLM tooling; drove final platform selection.
+- Designed a containerised deployment model on Kubernetes, including access control, team isolation and integration with existing SSO / developer tooling.
-- Designed containerized deployment, model management workflow, plugin system and multi-team access control.
+- Prototyped **multi-model routing strategies** to map request types (e.g. translation, summarisation, code) to appropriate backends.
-- Led a 2–3 person initiative for rollout, optimization and knowledge base integration.
+- Implemented basic prompt governance and usage logging, laying groundwork for **responsible AI and auditability**.
-- Promoted AI-assisted engineering practices across R&D teams.
+- Worked with several R&D teams to promote AI-assisted engineering practices and capture feedback for future platform evolution (e.g. RAG, code search, knowledge base integration).

 **Impact**

-- Established the company’s first unified AI portal, greatly lowering adoption barriers.
+- Established the company’s first **unified internal AI entry point**, significantly lowering the barrier for engineers to use LLMs in daily work.
-- Engineering teams’ AI usage increased substantially, shifting from ad-hoc to systematic use.
+- Shifted AI usage from ad-hoc, individual experimentation to **systematic, policy-aware consumption**.
-- Formed the foundation for future RAG, code indexing and AI-driven DevEx automation.
+- Created a practical foundation for future **AI Gateway-style capabilities** such as multi-tenant routing, observability and governance.

 ---